Michelle Zauner: Personal life

-Zauner married her bandmate Peter Bradley in 2014, just two weeks before her mother's death of pancreatic cancer.
-The pair met in a 12 Steps Down, a bar in Philadelphia; Zauner has said her song of the same name details their first meeting.
+Zauner married her bandmate Peter Bradley in 2014, just two weeks before her mother's death from squamous cell carcinoma of the bile duct.
+The pair met in 12 Steps Down, a bar in Philadelphia; Zauner has said her song of the same name details their first meeting.
 She wrote the Japanese Breakfast song "Till Death" as a love song and thank-you note to Bradley.

 Zauner's mother died on October 18, 2014.
 Zauner has said that her relationship with her mother, and its end, inspired her to collect "evidence that the Korean half" of her identity "did not die" when her mother and aunt did.
 After her mother died, Zauner began making frequent trips to H Mart, a supermarket that specializes in Korean food, and began learning how to cook the Korean food her mother made during her childhood, a process she chronicled in her essay Crying in H Mart and her book of the same name.
 She followed cooking tutorials from Maangchi, with whom she became friends.
 Zauner, who is not fluent in Korean, sometimes uses Korean phrases while speaking English.

 Zauner is bisexual.
 She said that the Japanese Breakfast song "Everybody Wants to Love You" was written about her relationship with a woman.

 Zauner has said that she is estranged from her father, who lives in Thailand.